oyvindeh/ucss/README.md

 Great!
 Feel free to pick one of the issues, or submit a bug/feature you would want to work on.

 Please be tidy in your commits.
 Also, try to touch as small parts of the code as possible.
 This makes it easier to review and manage pull requests.
+Make sure your code is covered by tests.

 If you plan to do big changes or refactorings, please notify me first, so that we can discuss this in advance.